deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 ## Ways to explore your Azure resources

+It is important to note that all of the approaches below require you to have access to the Azure subscription you want to explore.
+You can only browse and search across subscriptions you have permissions for.
+If you are wanting to search your entire organization, ensure you have access to all subscriptions.

 ### Azure portal

 The easiest and most user-friendly way to explore your Azure resources is through the Azure portal: <https://portal.azure.com>.